Cellebrite Iron Python (CIP)

-By the end of the course, you’ll be able to explore data types, work with function-based essentials, create programs that prompt users for input, use conditional (True/False) logic and Python methods to interpret data from files and provide feedback for your reports.
+By the end of the course, users will receive hands-on experience in recognizing data types, working with function-based essentials, create programs that prompt users for input, use conditional (True/False) logic and Python methods to interpret data from files and provide feedback for reports.
 Plus, learn basic troubleshooting for your code.

 Introductory Python Scripting

 This module introduces you to scripting using the Python language.
 Python supports all models of forensics, from mobile, to computers, to networks.